ACS International School, Hillingdon

 Sport is an important part of school life at Hillingdon, and the extensive sports programme and international connections means students compete against international schools across Europe.

 As you’d expect of students moving on from an international school, they head off to universities all over the world – including the United States, Canada, Europe, the Far East, and of course the UK.
-Recent ACS Hillingdon graduates have accepted places at Cambridge, York university, London School of Economics, King’s College London, Imperial College London, as well as universities of Amsterdam and Rome; Michigan, Boston and McGill University in Montreal.
+Recent ACS Hillingdon graduates have accepted places at Oxford and Cambridge, York University, Bristol, Durham and Exeter, London School of Economics, King’s College London, Imperial College London, as well as universities of Amsterdam and Rome; Harvard, Dartmouth, Princeton, University of California – Los Angeles & Santa Barbara – Michigan, Boston and McGill University in Montreal.

-Martin Hall as been Head Teacher at Hillingdon for a year, but he brings bucketloads of experience to the role having been Director of the International School of Tanganyika in Tanzania for five years, and Secondary Principal at the Inter-Community School of Zurich for six year before that.
+Martin Hall is the Head Teacher at Hillingdon and brings bucketloads of experience to the role having been Director of the International School of Tanganyika in Tanzania for five years, and Secondary Principal at the Inter-Community School of Zurich for six year before that.

 His passion for education and teaching is distinctly evident – he still teaches classes at the school.
 He sets high aspirations for his students and is a passionate believer that kids learn at their best when they’re happy.